ABC News' Michael Falcone reports:

 "He's a good man, he's working hard" Trump says of Romney.
 "He will win.
 You've got to give him that chance."

 Polls in Michigan had shown Santorum with a lead in Michigan, but a new NBC News-Marist College survey out on Wednesday indicated Romney has overtaken him.
 The poll gives Romney a narrow lead over Santorum, 37 percent to 35 percent with six days to go before voters head to the polls.
+Political observers point to the efforts of Trump, among other Romney surrogates, as one of the key reasons Romney is pulling ahead.

 This is not the first time Trump has recorded a robo-call on behalf of a political candidate.
 He recorded one for Republican Congressional candidate Bob Turner in a New York special House election last year.
 Turner won.